Snixy Kitchen

 Gluten-Free Christmas Sugar Cookies

-These soft cut-out gluten-free sugar cookies are decorated with super easy icing and festive sprinkles.
-They're the perfect gluten-free holiday cookie to leave out for Santa!
+These soft cut-out gluten-free sugar cookies are decorated with super-easy icing and festive sprinkles.
+Made with almond flour, they taste like a classic tender sugar cookie and hold their shape when baked.
+The perfect gluten-free holiday cookie to leave out for Santa!

 Gluten-Free Sugar Cookies with Easy Icing